-The children in the community can take part in the youth programs at the Corps Community Center on Tuesdays at 6:00pm.
+The children in the community can take part in the youth programs at the Corps Community Center on Wednesday at 5: 30 p.m.
 The Adventure Corps is a program geared for young boys in grades 1-4.
 They participate in recreation, skills development and varying educational opportunities.
 The Sunbeams are open for girls in grades 1-5 and Girl Guards for grades 6 through 12.
 The girls earn merit badges, learn social etiquette and participate in community projects.

 Men’s Fellowship Club